mala-project/mala/_sources/install/external_modules.rst.txt

 MALA can be coupled to external libraries for data pre- and postprocesing.
-The DFT code Quantum ESPRESSO is used for the calculation of the density contributions to the total energy, while the LAMMPS code is used to calculate SNAP descriptors on the real space grid of a simulation cell, either for training or inference.
+The DFT code Quantum ESPRESSO is used for the calculation of the density contributions to the total energy, while the LAMMPS code is used to calculate bispectrum descriptors on the real space grid of a simulation cell, either for training or inference.

 Quantum ESPRESSO (total energy module)